tBaxter/questions-for-employers/README.md

 **How much are you planning to hire in the next year?** If it's a large number, ask the follow-up: How do you plan to hire and onboard that many people?

-22 How does the company solve problems... through committee, group meetings, individual meetings or management only?
+**How does the company usually solve problems: through committee, group meetings, individual meetings or management only?** Helps get a sense of where they're at on the consensus-driven to top-down continuum.

-25 How does the company demonstrate to an employee that they are an asset to the company?

-How are your teams structured?
-What is the management structure like?

-Tech
+**How are important decisions made and communicated?**  Are they dictated top down?
+Are ideas from anyone welcomed?
+If so, in what scope/context?

+## Doing the work

-How does engineering work get assigned?
+**How does work get assigned?**

-How often do you pair?
-What's pairing like?
-How often do inexperienced people work directly with experienced people?
+**How often do inexperienced people get to work directly with more experienced people?** And how so?
+Pairing, or something else?
+How does it work?

-How are technical decisions made and communicated?

-How many layers of company managers or executives are there to gain approvals?

-How do you balance support and feature development?
+**How do you balance support and feature development?**

-Can you give me an example of someone who's been in a technical role at your company for a long time, and how their responsibilities and role have changed?

-Do you have a dedicated designer?
+**Tell me about your cross-functional teams** Do they have dedicated designers?
+Product owners?
 QA?
 Technical writer?
 Dev manager?
+How cross-functional teams are built tells you a lot about what the company values enough to put on the team.

-How often do you have meetings?
-Are there any scheduled/standing meetings?
-Who talks to customers (if appropriate) and how?
+**How often do you have meetings?
+Are there scheduled/standing meetings?
+How much time should I expect to be in meetings** Remember, though, that for some positions (especially senior positions) meetings are a core component of the job.

-Has there been a situation where someone raised an ethical concern?
-If so, how was it handled?
-If not, have there really not been any?

-How are decisions made?
-Is architecture dictated top down?
-Are ideas from anyone welcomed?
-If so, in what scope/context?

-How are disagreements solved - both technical disagreements and other kinds?
-What happens when personalities clash?

-Can you tell me about a time when you've had to let someone go?

-Is there a written roadmap all developers can see?
-How far into the future does it extend?
-How closely is it followed?